viccuad/kubewarden.io/content/blog/2024/10/kubewarden-1-18-release-slsa-level-3.md

 We are thrilled to announce the release of Kubewarden v1.18.0.
-For this release we have focused on achieving level 3 of the [SLSA standard](https://slsa.dev/spec/v1.0/), in addition to minor bug fixes, added tests, and developer tech debt improvements.
+For this release we have focused on achieving level 3 of the [SLSA standard](https://slsa.dev/spec/v1.0/), in addition to minor bug fixes, adding tests, and developer tech debt improvements.

 ## SLSA level 3

-Kubewarden has been at the forefront of Sigstore integration (being co-maintainers of upstream the sigstore-rs Rust library), and have signed our artifacts and provided SBOMs for several years.
+Kubewarden has been at the forefront of Sigstore integration (being co-maintainers of the upstream sigstore-rs Rust library), and have signed our artifacts and provided SBOMs for several years.

-For this cycle, we have made the necessary changes to our build pipelines to bump to level 3 of SLSA.
+For this cycle, we have made the necessary changes to our build pipelines to achieve level 3 of SLSA.
 [SLSA](https://slsa.dev/spec/v1.0) is the standard for describing and improving supply chain security.

 To achieve [SLSA level 3](https://slsa.dev/spec/v1.0/levels#build-l3), projects